RotorHazard/RotorHazard/resources/PCB/README.md

 * Use node slots in numeric order.
 While RotorHazard should function with nodes placed out of order, in-system node flashing may not.
 * Solder four resistors at "R" positions within each node area for all nodes you will be using.
 Use the values indicated (1k or 100k).
 * R17-19 are required on PCB1.
 They are not used for PCB2.
 * Female 0.1" (2.54mm) headers are expected for Arduino mounts, voltage regulators, and RX5808 mounts.
 Add these headers now if you are using them.
-If you choose to flush mount instead with resistors on the back, be sure to electrically isolate each component from the board.
+If you choose to flush mount any component, be sure to electrically isolate it from the board.
 * Bridge JP1 on PCB1.
 A physical jumper is recommended in this position.
 Bridging on PCB2 is not required.
 * If using 5–8 nodes, connect "PCB2" headers between each board, being careful to match polarity.
 You may use a standard 2×5 pin ribbon cable or wire these insidivdually.
 On PCB2, bridge pads at the bottom marked "BRIDGE ON PCB2" (JP2)
 * If using an odd number of nodes, bridge one and only one pad on the back of one board that corresponds to the highest numbered node in use: